 No. I took piano lessons in elementary school but haven’t played in years.

-Who was the most compelling performer you saw?
+most compelling performer you saw?
 What did he play?

 That’s tough to answer.
 There were so many, and all of the individuals in the video are intriguing and meaningful to me.
 One of my favorite segments features a young African American man playing piano in front of a very generic and staged set.
 There are photographs of Elton John and Michael McDonald on the wall behind him, and plastic plants and sheet-music holders.
 The setting is humorous, and the young man is hip and confidently dressed, yet he’s playing music he wrote himself that is beautiful and emotional and revealing.